AdityaSidharta/BudgetTracker/README.md

 - Integration with Google Cloud Storage for Backup
 - Automated Monthly Runner and Email Reports

-Support for multiple accounts under multiple bank will be implemeented in the next release.
+Support for multiple accounts under multiple bank will be implemented in the next release.